 PSUs granted in 2024 are subject to achievement of certain performance conditions based on measurements of the Company's Adjusted EBITDA margin and cash earnings relative to specified targets will be measured each year over the three-year period of 2024, 2025 and 2026, and an annual achievement percentage will be determined.
-The annual achievement percentages for each of 2024, 2025 and 2026 will
+The annual achievement percentages for each of 2024, 2025 and 2026 will be averaged following the completion of the three-year performance period to determine the final achievement percentage.
+In addition, the earned PSUs are subject to further adjustment depending on the Company's performance against a specified peer group for total stockholder return during the three-year performance period.
+This adjustment can either put a floor or a cap on the calculation of the final PSUs value.
+Subject to certain termination events, these PSUs are scheduled to cliff-vest on the third-year anniversary of the date of grant and may vest from 0% to 200% of the "target" number of PSUs specified in the table below.

 PSUs are subject to the recipient's continued service to the Company.
-PSUs granted in 2021, 2022 and 2023 are subject to achievement of certain performance conditions based on the Company's revenues ("PSU Revenues") and Adjusted EBITDA ("PSU EBITDA") targets in the respective measurement period and the recipient's continued service to the Company.
+PSUs granted in 2023, 2022 and 2021 are subject to achievement of certain performance conditions based on the Company's revenues ("PSU Revenues") and Adjusted EBITDA ("PSU EBITDA") targets in the respective measurement period and the recipient's continued service to the Company.
 The measurement period is based on the twelve months of the respective fiscal year.
 The PSUs are scheduled to vest over a three-year period from the date of grant and may vest from 0% to 150% of the number of shares set forth in the table below.
 The number of PSUs earned shall be adjusted to be proportional to the partial performance between the Threshold Goals, Target Goals and Maximum Goals.

-During the six months ended June 30, 2024, the Human Capital Committee determined that the achievement of the performance objectives applicable to the 2023 PSU EBITDA and 2023 PSU Revenues objectives were 150% of Target Goals.
+During the first quarter of fiscal year 2024, the Human Capital Committee determined that the achievement of the performance objectives applicable to the 2023 PSU EBITDA and 2023 PSU Revenues objectives were 150% of Target Goals.
 The value of these PSU awards above the Target Goals remain subject to additional performance requirements (i.e., the above target performance must be maintained in 2024 and 2025, respectively) and service-based vesting conditions.
 The performance period for those PSU awards up to the Target Goals ended on December 31, 2023, but remain subject to service-based vesting conditions.